-The Board held 14 meetings in 2021, of which three were held per capsulam.
-The auditors participated in the Board meeting that was held in conjunction with the yearly closing of the books, in February 2021, where they presented the audit.
+The Board meets a minimum of six times annually.
+The Board held 14 meetings in 2022, of which four were held per capsulam.
+The auditors participated in the Board meeting that was held in conjunction with the yearly closing of the books, where they presented the audit.

-Governance in Securitas 31
+37 Governance in Securitas